nathankelion/bbc_good_food_scraper/README.md

 If pip is not installed, you can follow the [installation instructions](https://pip.pypa.io/en/stable/installation/) to install it.

-- **Microsoft SQL Server Management Studio** connected to a [free tier AWS](https://portal.aws.amazon.com/billing/signup#/start/email) RDS database instance: You can download and install SSMS from the [official Microsoft website](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) and learn how to connect the two [here](https://www.youtube.com/watch?v=vp_uulb5phM).
+- **Microsoft SQL Server Management Studio** (SSMS) connected to a [free tier AWS](https://portal.aws.amazon.com/billing/signup#/start/email) RDS database instance: You can download and install SSMS from the [official Microsoft website](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) and learn how to connect the two [here](https://www.youtube.com/watch?v=vp_uulb5phM).

 ## Installation and Setup